Betina-Kuriakose/Crop_Disease_Bot/farmer_chatbot/MONGODB_SETUP.md

 - The collection will appear after the first user signs up

 ### Connection errors
-- Check your `.evn` file has the correct MongoDB URI
+- Check your `.env` file has the correct MongoDB URI
 - Ensure your MongoDB Atlas cluster allows connections from your IP
 - Verify your MongoDB username and password are correct